 Sellers: As we hammer out your deal, not only will we work to get the highest sales price, but we'll also push for lower closing costs.
 And once we've reached an agreement, we'll fully explain the closing costs so you know exactly what you're paying for.

-Buyers: If you're buying real estate in Eastern CT, you'll be given a "Good Faith Estimate" (GFE) of closing costs within three days of submitting your loan application.
+Buyers: If you're buying real estate in Eastern CT, you'll be given a "Loan Estimate Worksheet" (which used to be called a "Good Faith Estimate" (GFE)) identifying closing costs/fees within three days of submitting your loan application.
 The estimate is based on the loan officer's prior experience and is required to be within a reasonable range so you're not astonished when you arrive at the closing table.
-We'll be happy to go over the GFE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.
+We'll be happy to go over the Loan Estimate Worksheet with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.

 The following information was provided by a local lender that does a great job servicing my Buyer clients: Homestead Funding - Keith Turner:

 New disclosure changes going into effect for any contracts signed after August 1, 2015.
 Most Realtors are aware of the new RESPA/TILA changes, but below are the nuts and bolts of what to do to avoid having issues in the future.